 Whichever campaign type you’ve selected, the next step is to customize the design and the copy so it meets your needs.

-OptinMonster shows a template with text already filled in, but you’ll need to edit this so it’s right for your business.
-Our BaubleBar example has a different headline and body text, and is a different color.
+Our BaubleBar example has a different headline and body text and is a different color.
 Here’s how you achieve that.

-Click on the headline, or select the text by clicking and dragging, then type your new text in the headline area.
-You can format the text with the dropdown editing menu.
+Click on the headline to bring up the element editing tools on the left.
+Then, type your new text in the text box.
+You can format the text with the available tools.

 Your headline will be the one big thing you want people to know about your offer, like the “Take 15% Off” statement in the BaubleBar example.